Philip Booth (economist)

-Philip Booth (born 14 April 1964) is a British economist.
-He is Dean of the Faculty of Education, Humanities and Social Sciences at St Mary's University, Twickenham, and Senior Academic Fellow at the Institute of Economic Affairs.
-His primary areas of research and writing are social insurance, financial regulation and Catholic social teaching.
+Philip M. Booth (born 14 April 1964) is a British economist and academic.
+He is professor of Catholic social thought and public policy at St Mary's University, Twickenham, and an academic advisor and senior research fellow at the Centre for Enterprise, Markets and Ethics.

-Early life
+Early life and education

-Philip Booth graduated from Durham University (Hatfield College), with a Bachelor of Arts degree in economics.
+Booth graduated from Durham University (Hatfield College), with a 2:1 degree in economics.
 He then received a PhD from City University London.